yazz/VisualJS/README.md

 - Build apps in minutes with drag and drop interface and code business logic in Javascript
 - One click deploy to Docker or Kubernetes
 - Open source MIT license
-- Runs in Docker on the cloud or locally
+- Runs in Docker on the cloud
+- Runs locally on NodeJS
 - Can be run as a Snap Package on Linux